KBNLresearch/forensicImagingResources/doc/rough-notes/floppy-notes.md

     Bus 003 Device 005: ID 8087:07dc Intel Corp.
     Bus 003 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub

-Looks like this one is the floppy drive 9disappears after unplugging the drive's USB cable):
+Looks like this one is the floppy drive (disappears after unplugging the drive's USB cable):

     Bus 003 Device 006: ID 16c0:06d6 Van Ooijen Technische Informatica

+Cross-check with 025_fc5025.rules file from CD-ROM, which contains this line:

+    SYSFS{idVendor}=="16c0", SYSFS{idProduct}=="06d6", MODE="664",

+Vendor and product ids match the lsusb entry.
+-->

+## Using the tools

+Browsing the contents of an MS-DOS formatted 1200k floppy:

+    fcbrowse -f msdos12

+BUT this gives the following result:

+    fcbrowse: No devices found.

+Same for other format values.
+Under Windows the device is properly recognized, so there appears to be a problem with the compiled binaries.
+The most likely cause is that the docs state that the tools need version 0.1.12 of libusb, which is ancient (and AFAIK it cannot be installed on a modern Linux system without conflicts).

 ## More fc5025 resources